ShoosGun/Quantum-Space-Amigos/README.md

 * The Server Side part works as any other [DIMOWA](https://github.com/ShoosGun/DIMOWA)'s mod, so just place it in the `mods` folder and install it
   *  Your firewall might not be triggered by it because it only allows connections made inside the computer of the host

+* Totally not copping the idea from, [QSB](https://github.com/misternebula/quantum-space-buddies), I would I *ever* do that